This has

-This has been unique for 40 years: with SMASH-BACK tennis walls made of polymer concrete, the unique curve geometry means you can train almost as if you were training with a real opponent.
+the unique curve geometry means you can train almost as if you were training

-We have developed the unique shape of our tennis practise walls in collaboration with tennis professionals.
-The result is the ball bouncing realistically - similar to the return from an opponent.
+developed the unique shape of our tennis practise walls in collaboration with

 Our SMASH-BACK tennis practise walls train an excellent rhythm feeling as well as stroke timing.
 Many good tennis players have played on our tennis walls.
 Control, swing, reaction, footwork, stroke - everything is trained.
 For tennis clubs, who really want to promote their players, tennis walls are essential.

-Maillith tennis walls are modular in structure.
-A tennis wall consists of individual elements and the elements are set up side by side.
+tennis walls are modular in structure.
+A tennis wall consists of individual

 Two types are available: